farisachugthai/utilities/docs/tutorial.rst

 Contributing
 ------------
-This package has recently adopted the :ref:`numpy` convention for docstrings.
+This package has recently adopted the :mod:`numpy` convention for docstrings.
 As a result, all docstrings must conform to this standard.

-A bare template for a full docstring with all :ref:`numpy` subsections has been included below.
+A bare template for a full docstring with all :mod:`numpy` subsections has been included below.

 .. include:: numpydoc_docstring.rst

 .. jesus i don't know why i struggled with that so much.
 Refer to

 .. http://docutils.sourceforge.net/docs/ref/rst/directives.html#include